 The Australian pension fund NGS Super confirmed on Monday a cyberattack that occurred earlier this month, in which "some limited data" was stolen.
 The network intrusion did not affect member savings, which are stored on a separate platform, the company said.

 NGS Super holds pensions for nearly 120,000 account holders and about 17,000 Australian employers use its services, the company said in its most recent annual report.

 Researchers identified a novel information-stealing malware that targets Apple's macOS operating system.
 Uptycs "said an info stealer it dubs MacStealer uses Telegram for command and control.
 The malware steals documents, iCloud keychain passwords, browser cookies and more from Apple users.
 A threat actor is selling it for $100 on the darknet.
 The malware affects Catalina and all subsequent versions of macOS that use Intel M1 and M2 CPUs.

 The Italian branch of Japanese car manufacturer Toyota exposed customer data such as phone numbers and email addresses for more than 18 months, reports Cybernews.
 Toyota Italy exposed credentials to its Salesforce Marketing Cloud, allowing threat actors to "access phone numbers and email addresses, customer tracking information, and email, SMS, and push-notification contents."
 The organization also exposed Mapbox API tokens - not revealing sensitive information but potentially allowing threat actors to rack up API usage costs for Toyota Italy.
 The company closed the vulnerabilities, it told Cybernews.

 Other Coverage From Last Week

-With reporting from ISMG's Mathew J. Schwartz in the United Kingdom and Jayant Chakravarti in India.
+With reporting by ISMG's Mathew Schwartz in the United Kingdom and Jayant Chakravarti in India.